Erlang233/NEXTAI/README.md

 - [OpenAI API Documentation](https://beta.openai.com/docs/)

 ## Contributing
+I am currently working as the individual contributor, feel free to connect with me.

 Contributions are welcome!
 Please open an issue or submit a pull request with your improvements.